Mónica Villa

-Mónica Villa (born 1954) is an Argentine actress of stage, screen, and TV, as well as a researcher and educator.
-She earned a Best Actress award for her role as "Susana" in cult classic "Esperando la Carroza at the 1985 Festival de Cine Iberoamericano, in Huelva, Spain.
+Mónica Villa (born 16 December 1954) is an Argentine actress of stage, screen, and TV, as well as a researcher and educator.
+She earned a Best Actress award for her role as "Susana" in cult classic Waiting for the Hearse at the 1985 Festival de Cine Iberoamericano, in Huelva, Spain.
 She won an ACE Golden award for best leading actress in the 2002 comedy "Ojos traidores", a 2004 Premios Trinidad Guevara for best Actress of a Repertoire Company, a Premios Carlos de Oro for her 2011 performance as best lead actress in the theater production "Jardín De Otoño", and in 2015 a Premios Estrella de Mar for Best Female Performance in a Repertoire Company for "La Nona".
 In addition, she has been nominated for a Best Actress in a TV Special for the 2003 Premios Martín Fierro, making her acting work recognized in all three major media.

 She was the first actor in Argentina to earn a master's degree and has published and had performed an opera for children.
 In addition, she has written and performed in the play “Raren bicho raro”.